 Household water (in)security, nutrition and resilience

 IFPRI’s study on irrigation and nutrition in Mali has shown that motor pump irrigation and gravity irrigation both significantly increase household dietary diversity (HDD).
-The use of motor pumps increases consumption of fruits and vegetables, oils, spices, and cereals for female-headed households, whereas gravity irrigation does not increase consumption of fruits and vegetables for female-headed household.
-Building on earlier analysis on employment, income and household food security, and improved water supply, sanitation and hygiene if the irrigation activity is located close to homesteads, IFPRI is now assessing the food insecurity experience of irrigating and non-irrigating households and the contributions of irrigation to increased diversity of foods available at local markets.
+The use of motor pumps further increases consumption of fruits and vegetables, oils, spices, and cereals for female-headed households, whereas gravity irrigation does not.
+IFPRI is assessing the food insecurity experience of irrigating and non-irrigating households and the contributions of irrigation to increased diversity of foods available at local markets, which will build on an earlier analysis on employment, income and household food security, and improved water supply, sanitation and hygiene.
 IFPRI will also more directly relate access to irrigation to coping with adverse events, such as climate and other shocks and illnesses through a qualitative study.
 Ultimately, ILSSI aims to provide guidance on how to design nutrition-sensitive, resilience strengthening irrigation investments.
+A report by World Bank, also published in French, describes nutrition-sensitive irrigation and water management investment approaches for improving nutrition in vulnerable populations and achieving greater impacts on early child nutrition.

 Small scale and solar irrigation